 Maths home Learning will be set in a variety of formats to support your child with their maths at home.
-Number bonds/times tables tests will take place every week.
-The children are expected to practice their set table during the week and there is a sheet to be dated and signed by a parent/carer.
+Times tables tests will take place every week.
+The children are expected to practice their set table during the week and sheets will be sent home to support this learning.

 We encourage you to support your child with their Home Learning and if there are any concerns or queries over it, then please feel free to contact a member of staff.
-All learning will have due dates specified on them and if a child does not complete or bring their home learning in on time then they will miss a proportion of their playtime.
+All learning will have due dates specified on them and if a child does not complete or bring their home learning in on time then they will miss a proportion of their playtime to complete the task.